Welcome back for another post 🙂

 There are so many films that I always say I’m going to watch, but I never get round to it.
 But with the seasons changing, and the days getting darker, it’s the perfect time to watch all those films I’ve been meaning to get round to!

-And with the UK going into lockdown, when I’m not at work or working on my blog I have endless hours to spend binge-watching shows or trying the many films Netflix have started adding to their site.
+And with the UK going into lockdown, when I’m not at work or building my blog I have endless hours to spend binge-watching shows or trying the many films Netflix have started adding to their site.

 I love a good Hugh Grant or Julia Roberts 90s rom-com, and this is a classic!
 I noticed Netflix had recently added Notting Hill to their many listsings, and so I’m excited to give this one a go.

 Following the story of a British bookseller (Hugh Grant) who falls in love with a high-profile American actress (Julia Roberts).
 With problems along the way, this film sounds like it will pack in just the right amount of romance, glamour, and light-hearted fun.

 This film is a slightly less comedic or romantic choice, but I read this novel a while ago and since then I’ve been meaning to try out the film version.
 This film is about a young woman who is admitted to a mental hospital, and it follows all the people she meets along the way.

 I found this book very powerful and I’m hoping the film will be an interesting insight into the mental health services of the past.